Impact of Domestic Violence on Child Custody Matters in Arizona

 Parenting Time Standard of Review

-Mother argues the Arizona Superior Court “improperly increased [Father’s] parenting time once Child started kindergarten.”
+Mother argues the Arizona Superior Court “improperly increased [Father’s] parenting time once their child started kindergarten.”
 Parenting time orders in Arizona are reviewed under an abuse of discretion standard.
 Engstrom at 469, ¶ 4.

 Arizona Parenting Time Laws When Domestic Violence Occurs